microsoft/Document-Knowledge-Mining-Solution-Accelerator/docs/AVMPostDeploymentGuide.md

 - **Access the web application** at the URL provided in the deployment output
 - **Start exploring** the knowledge mining capabilities
 - **Upload additional documents** through the web interface

----

-> **📋 Note**: This guide is specifically for post-deployment steps after using the AVM template.
-For complete deployment from scratch, see the main [Deployment Guide](./DeploymentGuide.md).